Defective work and disputes

 - If your application is being made outside the 28 calendar day period, reasons for the delay in making your applications.

-- by writing to us at Queensland Building and Construction Commission, GPO Box 5099, Brisbane QLD 4001
+Send applications by mail to us at Queensland Building and Construction Commission, GPO Box 5099, Brisbane QLD 4001

 Reviewing a QBCC decision in QCAT